 Speed Keto

 This version of Keto integrates Intermittent Fasting as a means to reach ketosis very quickly.
 The Speed Keto dieter will eat only one meal a day after 16 or more hours of fasting with a small eating window.
-This meal, or several snacks, should ideally be less than 1200 calories and closer to 20 grams of carbs or less, rather than the 50 grams in other forms.
+This meal, or several snacks, should ideally be less than 1200 calories and closer to 20 grams of carbs or less, rather than 50 grams in other forms.

 Lazy Keto

-Lazy Keto allows the dieter to spend less time counting calories, and often less time considering the quality of their food choices.
+Lazy Keto allows the dieter to spend less time counting calories and often less time considering the quality of their food choices.
 This form of Keto is easier for those who do not want to count every gram of macronutrients and calories they take in but focus on carbohydrates only by staying under 50 grams a day.

 It should not be confused as a version of Keto that allows cheat meals or off-and-on keto-specific foods.
 Rather, the dieter must still follow the keto diet regularly to prevent falling out of ketosis, but it is simpler for those with less time to focus on all the nutrient numbers.